chaypaterson/raycaster/README.md

 NaN values will be rendered as black voxels or voxels with unexpected colours.
 To keep this library simple, input is assumed to be nice and not contain NaNs.

+## TODO

+Currently, the image buffer and voxel buffers defined in raycast.h have type `Colour **` and `Colour ***buff` -- it would be better to have types that were contiguous in memory but could still be accessed as variable length arrays.